chainbound/fiber-docs/docs/1-intro.md

 - **UX & Enhanced Convenience**: Submit your bundles to a unified API, and Echo will direct them to your chosen builders with minimal latency.

-- **Front-running protection**: By directly transmitting transactions to block builders, users can avoid the mempool and safeguard against MEV.
+- **Front-running Protection**: By directly transmitting transactions to block builders, users can avoid the mempool and safeguard against MEV.

-- **Effortless Builder Integrations and Upgrades**: We proactively manage and supervise all system enhancements and the latest API specifications from builders.
+- **Effortless Builder Integrations and Upgrades**: We proactively manage and supervise all system upgrades and the latest API specifications from builders.

 - **Bundle Inclusion Notifications**: Get notified of your confirmed bundles in real-time as they're included in new blocks.